 Physical Geography of the Middle East

 The Middle East is home to several mountain ranges, including the Zagros Mountains in Iran, the Taurus Mountains in Turkey, and the Alborz Mountains in northern Iran.
 These mountains serve as natural barriers, affecting regional climate patterns, water distribution, and biodiversity.
-They also hold strategic importance, providing natural defense barriers and valuable resources such as minerals, timber, and grazing lands.
+They also hold strategic importance, providing natural defense barriers, mineral resources, and grazing lands.

 Euphrates River